Haghrah/PyIT2FLS/docs/_generated/pyit2fls.rst

    :align: center

-And finally we achieve outputs of the fuzzy rules as following.
-Notice that we have used a random number generation-based solver to find the optimal parameters.
-So, for each run we will achieve different results.
+Finally, we obtain the outputs of the fuzzy rules as follows.
+Note that we used a random number generation-based solver to find the optimal parameters; therefore, each run may yield different results.

 .. code-block:: plaintext